Fortress of Montemurlo

-The Fortress is one of the four fortifications that you meet along the Route of the Fortress, which connects Montemurlo to the Bisenzio Valley.
+The fortress represents one of the four fortifications encountered along the Route of the Fortresses, a path that connects Montemurlo to the Bisenzio Valley.

 Information